-Consortium for IT Software Quality to Host Seminar on Software Quality in Federal Acquisitions
+Consortium for Information & Software Quality to Host Seminar on Software Quality in Federal Acquisitions

 Will outline risks and challenges involving sensitive and classified information